FUNDAMENTALS OF SENATE COMMITTEES

 Not all expenses related to the functioning of committees are charged directly to the committee’s budget.
 Expenses for witness travel, videoconferences, postal charges, committee travel immunization and standard refreshments (coffee, juice) served at committee meetings held within the parliamentary precinct are charged to a central budget held by the Committees Directorate, rather than to individual committees.

-Committees have two types of budgets: one for legislative work and one for special study.
-Committees must adopt and seek approval for a separate budget for each special study.
-Funds approved for one special study can only be used for that study.
-Also, funds approved for legislative work cannot be used for a special study, and vice versa.
+Committees must adopt and seek approval for a separate budget for each special study or study of a bill for which they require funds.
+Funds approved for one study can only be used for that study.
 New budgets are required every fiscal year and at the beginning of each new session of Parliament.

 Partial Releases

 Because of the nature of the budgetary process, the Standing Committee on Internal Economy, Budgets and Administration sometimes recommends only a partial release of funds, covering either particular activities or a particular period of time.
-This can apply to both legislative budgets and special study budgets.
+This can apply to all budgets.
 In such cases, one or more subsequent releases of funds will sometimes follow.
-The new budget report for a special study will only contain a cover page and the new Appendix B, indicating the subsequent recommended release of funds by the Standing Committee on Internal Economy, Budgets and Administration.[164]
+The new budget report for a special study will only contain a cover page and the new Appendix B, indicating the subsequent recommended release of funds by the Standing Committee on Internal Economy, Budgets and Administration.[165]

 Supplementary Budget